IAHispano/Applio-Docs/Developers/API.md

 **How to access and use the Applio API?**

-- go to the [Applio website](https://applio.org/), register, and once you have done so, you can go to the [API](https://applio.org/api) section and create a key.
+- Go to the [Applio website](https://applio.org/), register, and once you have done so, you can go to the [API](https://applio.org/api) section and create a key.